Deep-MI/olf-bulb-segmentation/README.md

 #### Optional Arguments Pipeline setup
  * `--no_interpolate, -ninter`: Flag to disable the interpolation of the input scans to the default training resolution of 0.8mm isotropic
  * `--order, -order`: Interpolation order to used if input scan is interpolated (0=nearest,1=linear(default),2=quadratic,3=cubic)
- * `--save_logits, -logits`: Flag to save segmentation logits maps as h5 file
+ * `--save_logits, -logits`: Flag to additionally save segmentation logits maps as h5 file
  * `--model, -model`: *AttFastSurferCNN* model to be run by default the pipeline runs all 4 *AttFastSurferCNN* models (1 = model 1, 2 = model 2, 3 = model 3, 4 = model 4, 5= all models (default))
  * `--orig_res, -ores`: Flag to upsample or downsample the OB segmentation to the native input image resolution by default the pipeline produces a segmentation with a 0.8mm isotropic resolution.
  * `--loc_dir, -loc_dir`: Localization weights directory (default = *./LocModels* , the pipeline expects the model weights to be in the same directory as the source code)